Skip to content

 Dordogne

 Chateau de Lacoste sits on a limestone clifftop over the Dordogne valley, an 18th-century house with Loire valley character.
 A Lourdes grotto, a small chapel, and an infinity pool with a pool house run through three hectares of grounds.
-Fourteen bedrooms sleep 55 on site, and the property hosts up to 130 seated guests with full sole use.
-Venue hire starts at €9,500.
+Fourteen bedrooms sleep 55, a generous count for the price, and up to 130 sit down to dinner.
+From €9,500.

 Why We Love It